Otavie/weather-app/README.md

 - Current weather conditions displayed on the home screen
 - Hourly weather forecast for the next 24 hours
 - Search functionality to get weather information for any location
+- Option to switch between Celsius and Fahrenheit temperature units

 ## Technologies Used
 This app was built using the following technologies: